 |

 fullness", meaning any kind of fullness.
 Still it doesn't make sense.
 But in the Ma Kou version* of the same sentence we read: "The Tao is void and the usage of it (of the Tao) will never fill it."
 That is, the usage of the Tao never exhausts it.
-Here is missing the word "vessel" but the meaning of the sentence is clearer: one will never exhaust the Tao (although it is void, that is, nothing or, more precisely, without any substance or shape.**) Returning to Legge's
+Here is missing the word "vessel" but the meaning of the sentence is clearer: one will never exhaust the Tao (as it is like a bottomless pit).
+Returning to Legge's translation we can say that the Tao is like emptiness

-translation we can say that the Tao is like emptiness (the empty part of a vessel) that can be filled but never to the fullest (no matter what one is filling it with).
-To conclude with: both translations insist on the usage of the Tao and its inexhaustible character. -- ** These specifications are evidence of Tao's connection with the emptiness (wu) or, more
+(the empty part of a vessel) that can be filled but never to the fullest (no matter what one is filling it with).
+To conclude with: both translations insist on the usage of the Tao and its inexhaustible character. -- -- |

 |